-The good news is that drunk driving is a decision, and so is letting someone else drive drunk, and it’s in your power to ensure that your holiday season is never darkened by this kind of tragedy.
+Drunk driving is a decision, and so is letting someone else drive drunk, and it’s in your power to ensure that your holiday season is never darkened by this kind of tragedy.
 Here’s what you need to do:

 - Don’t drink and drive.
 Have a plan before you go out.
 It might be a designated driver, a rideshare service, taxi, public transport, or your feet.
 Whatever it takes, but have it organized before the glass meets your lips.

 - When you’re driving during the season, be extra careful of other drivers who might have been drinking.
-Give them extra space
+Give them extra space.

 - Don’t let your friends drink and drive.
 Take their keys, and organize a ride for them if necessary.